Reach New Heights With A Reliable Flight Insurance

 Whether you’re soaring the sky in your own aircraft or flying a drone, any type of flying will make you feel like you have superpowers.
 However, with great power comes great responsibility.
 You must make sure you are flying responsibly.
-The key to this is making sure that you have flight insurance.
+The key to this is making sure you are insured.

-For more information on flight insurance, find an insurance agent near you today!
+For more information on flight insurance, find an insurance agent near you today.
 If you have any questions or want to share your flight experiences, please feel free to do so in the comment section below.
-We love hearing and interacting with our audiences.
+We love hearing and interacting with our readers.

 While many things can affect the exact cost, like destination, airlines, and connecting flights, it’s a rule of thumb that the more you pay for your ticket, the higher your insurance costs.
 Business Insider created this chart to show some example rates that reflect this pattern.

-Student pilots need insurance, especially if they are not flying their own planes.
+Student pilots need insurance, especially if they are not flying their own plane.
 Minor damage to an aircraft can still be extremely costly.
-An aircraft renter’s insurance plan would protect the student from all liabilities.
+An aircraft renter’s insurance plan can protect the student from all liabilities.
 Even if you are a student pilot lucky enough to own your own aircraft, insuring the aircraft ensures your own safety as well.

-All US military equipment is paid for by US taxpayers and owned by the US Armed Forces.
-No single person or entity has ownership over any US military aircraft.
+All U.S. military equipment is paid for by taxpayers and owned by the U.S. Armed Forces.
+No single person or entity have ownership over any U.S. military aircraft.
 For this reason, it is not and cannot be insured by any private company.

 Most private planes are small aircraft.
-Under this assumption, according to Investopedia, a private plan would cost anywhere between $1,200 to $2,000 per year to insure.
-The costs would vary with different coverages and policies.
+Under this assumption, according to Investopedia, a private plane would cost anywhere between $1,200 to $2,000 per year to insure.
+The costs would vary with different coverage and policies.

 Multiple Coverage Options at Your Fingertips